National Labor Relations Board: Donald Trump’s appointments

 On January 25, 2017, President Donald Trump appointed Philip Miscimarra the acting chairman of the NLRB.
 Miscimarra's term expired on December 16, 2017.
-Marvin Kaplan succeeded him as NLRB Chairman on December 21, 2017.
+Marvin Kaplan succeeded him as NLRB chairman on December 21, 2017.
 Kaplan was replaced as chairman in April 2018 by John F. Ring.

 President Trump announced on March 2, 2020, that he would renominate Republican Marvin Kaplan and Democrat Lauren McGarity McFerran to seats on the board.
 On July 29, 2020, Kaplan was confirmed by the Senate by a vote of 52–46 to a second term of five years expiring August 27, 2025, and McFerran was confirmed by the Senate by a vote of 53–42 to a second term of five years expiring December 16, 2024.

 In his second term, President Trump nominated Scott Mayer and James Murphy in July 2025 to fill two vacant seats on the NLRB.
-If both are confirmed, this would provide the NLRB with the quorum necessary to continue functioning.
-As of 16 September 2025, they are awaiting Senate confirmation.
+On December 18, 2025, the Senate confirmed both Mayer and Murphy, restoring a quorum to the NLRB.